-In two presidential proclamations, President Trump delayed or destroyed many Florida immigrants’ hopes and dreams.
+Trump’s immigration ban has delayed or destroyed many Florida immigrants’ hopes and dreams in two presidential proclamations.
 These proclamations suspended the entry of new immigrants into the United States, affecting thousands who are hoping to enter the country or renew temporary visas.
 If this continues, it will effectively bring to a standstill all employment-based and family immigration.

 The reason given for these presidential proclamations was that the unemployment rate in the United States is high and allowing immigrants in could keep citizens from getting jobs.
 However, many believe this is unreasonable and unfair, and some have challenged the proclamations in court.
 Various plaintiffs filed a lawsuit seeking an injunction that would stop these rules from unfairly keeping immigrants from entering the country.